 17 Smart Ways to Be More Productive at the Gym

-This post is presented by Warrior Dash, the World's Largest Running Series, a 5k obstacle course race held on the world's toughest terrain.
+This post is presented in partnership with Warrior Dash, the World's Largest Running Series, a 5k obstacle course race held on the world's toughest terrain.
 Train, run, climb, crawl and celebrate with free beer and live music and entertainment!
 Sign up for a Warrior Dash near you today.

 Hectic lives full of long workdays, dinner parties, and trying to do laundry means fitting in fitness may be hard enough.
 So if we’re headed to the gym, we might as well make the most of it.
 Whether it’s training the whole body at once or working out with a friend, here are 17 ways to be more productive at the gym (just in time for the New Year!).

 We Can Work It Out — Your Action Plan